 For marathon athletes and regular runners alike, Savannah’s events combine brisk winter weather with our beautiful sights and squares.
 Run along gorgeous courses that wind through our historic streets as well as Forsyth and Daffin Parks.
 Some races include the Savannah Bridge Run as you push your limits, dressed in fun-filled costumes.
 It's entertainment for everyone.

 The epitome of winter activities is ice skating, and just because Savannah happens to be located in the South (and near the ocean) doesn’t mean visitors can’t enjoy the simple pleasure of an afternoon on the ice.
 The Savannah Ghost Pirates have teamed up with Savannah’s Civic Center turns their arena into a giant ice rink known as, Ghost Pirates Ice!
 Whether you’re a professional skater or a tad wobbly in skates or just eager to learn how to score a goal, you’re bound to have fun with family and friends.

 Savannah Winter Festivals

 As we’ve mentioned before, one of Savannah’s best kept secrets is all the interesting festivals that happen each year.
-During the winter, appreciate all things film and learn a little something too with either the Telluride Mountainfilm Festival or the Gray’s Reef Ocean Film Festival.
+During the winter, appreciate all things film and learn a little something too with either the Telluride Mountainfilm Festival.
 There’s also the Savannah Book Festival, one of the city’s more well-known events.
 The number of festival-goers increases each year as well as the incredible authors and emerging writers that come to share their work.

 Go on a House Tour